Schools And Institutes That Provide GED Preparatory Courses

 Each of us has a personal style of working.
 You need to choose the best method that suits your personal style for preparation.
 You also need to check out other factors like availability of materials for review and practice, available time, requirement for traveling and other facilities like internet access before finalizing on your method of preparation.
 People who require a formal structure for learning and some personal assistance might prefer formal programs or institutes; whereas, self-learners might prefer to work on their own.
 Your knowledge and confidence level in the basic academic subject areas covered in the test also help you decide on the need for joining a classroom program.

-- They might be able to provide you with a realistic picture of where you stand in your preparations and offer you the right guidance.
+- They might be able to provide you with a realistic picture of where you stand in your preparation and offer you the right guidance.
 For example, you may be strong or weak in certain areas and might need to focus more or less on certain areas accordingly.

 - Classroom programs provide you with an overall idea about the five-test battery and help you become familiar with test content, question types and time limits.